maxhbr/LDBcollector/README.md

 ## License

-This project is licensed under the [Apache License, Version 2.0](LICENSE) (SPDX-License-Identifier: Apache-2.0).
+This project is licensed under the [BSD 3-Clause "New" or "Revised" License](LICENSE) (SPDX-License-Identifier: BSD-3-Clause).

 Copyright (c) Siemens AG 2025 ALL RIGHTS RESERVED